 Wood has thermal and acoustic benefits

-Custom glue-laminated timber (glulam) mullions accommodate overhead doors and solar shading devices.
+Custom glulam mullions accommodate overhead doors and solar shading devices.
 Wood is also present in the glulam beams, purlins and columns that provide long, clear spans over wishbone-shaped columns and support a metal roof on a metal deck.
 Through careful detailing, connections are virtually invisible and structural lines flow uninterrupted.

 Designers selected wood for its ability to withstand the demanding atmosphere of the aquatic centre.
 Along with thermal and acoustic benefits, it is hygroscopic—constantly exchanging moisture with the surrounding air—which helps to control moisture and balance indoor humidity.
 As a renewable, non-toxic material with low embodied energy, wood improves the indoor environmental quality of the building and reduces its overall carbon footprint.
 More than twenty years old, the facility’s exposed wood continues to serve with durability and resilience.